 Granola bars are actually very high in calories, taking up an even higher percentage of a child’s ideal caloric intake for a day.
 Grade-school kids only need around 1,400 or 1,500 calories.

 eMeals Healthy Lunch Plan is a great way to incorporate fabulous lunch box friendly recipes.
 Having your lunch plan done for you will eliminate unwanted stress, wasted money, and frustration.
-You can use the discount code SCHOOL for 20% off of eMeals and get rid of those nutritional no-no’s today!

 I have used the Healthy Lunch Plan for a while.
 It’s nice to be able to provide a wide variety of healthy foods that my whole family – even Emma the Picky Eater – will enjoy.
 I like that the menu items work well in our Easy Lunch Boxes and our thermoses.